COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps

-For the sSFR, we derived the estimated values from the SOM for each redshift bin.
-Figure \ref{fig:ssfr_sim_obs} shows the SOM predictions compared to the results of the SED fitting.
+For the sSFR, we divided the estimated SFR by the estimated stellar mass.
+Figure \ref{fig:ssfr_sim_obs} (see Appendix~\ref{ap:ssfr_estimation}) shows the SOM predictions compared to the results of the SED fitting.
 About $80\%$ of the points lie within the $1\sigma$ boundaries, with dispersion present across all redshift bins.
-We also compared the sSFR computed as the predicted SFR divided by the predicted stellar mass, and the results did not change significantly, with approximately the same metrics.
 Overestimation at lower sSFR and underestimation at higher sSFR are observed.
 In higher redshift bins, the scattering is greater than in lower redshift bins, which is evident in the $\sigma_\mathrm{NMAD}$ and $r$ values.

-For age, we derived the estimated age from SOM.
+Next, we estimated the mass-weighted age from the SOM.
 Figure \ref{fig:age_sim_obs} shows the age predictions from the SOM compared to the SED fitting output.
 The large scattering is seen in the prediction of age, although about $75\%$ lie within 1$\sigma$ dex.
 The median of the estimates shows overestimation at low ages and underestimation at high ages.
 In redshift bins $0.1-0.8$ and $0.8-1.5$ the $\sigma_{\mathrm{NMAD}}$ is lower while in the redshift bins $1.5-2.5$ and $2.5-3.5$, the $\sigma_{\mathrm{NMAD}}$ is larger.

 Similarly to the previous subsection (\ref{subsec:som_obs}), we derived age-dependent correction factors by calculating the median ratio of predicted SOM to LePhare-derived ages in bins of LePhare age.
 The squares with dashed lines in Figure~\ref{fig:correction_factor} show the applied correction factors.
 These were interpolated across the age range and then used to scale the SOM-predicted ages to better match the LePhare estimates.
 Figure~\ref{fig:age_sim_obs_corr} presents the age estimates after applying these corrections, indicating an overall improvement in performance.
 The values of the $\sigma_{\mathrm{NMAD}}$, RMSE, and Pearson correlation coefficient improved.